This is the time of year for Christmas lists…from the youngest family member to the oldest.

 First, not walking and living in the counsel of the ungodly. . .following their advice, plans and purposes.

 When we walk by. . .we hear something that interests us.
 Idle talk and gossip can be interesting in a negative way.

-Second, standing in the way of sinners.
-By being intrigued enough to stop and stand, we are really becoming submissive to their advice, plans and purposes. . .we become inactive in the things we know to be true from the Word of God.
+Second, not stopping to stand in the way of sinners.
+By being intrigued enough to stop and stand, we are really becoming submissive to their advice, plans and purposes. . . we become inactive in the things we know to be true from the Word of God.

 When we stand. . .we stop walking by so we can participate in what we’ve heard.

-Third, sitting down to relax and rest with the scornful and the mockers.by embracing their ideas and conversations.
+Third, refusing to sit down to relax and rest with the scornful and the mockers by embracing their ideas and conversations.

 When we sit down we settle in to embrace or entertain what we’ve heard.

 Notice the progression in walk, stand and sit.

 We should always prefer that small still voice over that of all others.

 1 Kings 19:12 in the Amplified Bible says: